fubarhouse/dvm/README.md

 It has been rewritten in Google's Golang as a pilot for the core maintainer to learn a new language and see what it would hold in professional development.
 It wasn't intended to stick or be released however the pilot program was extremely stable and efficient and it didn't make sense not to release it.

+**Installation**

+There are three ways to install DVM, but if you're at all familiar with Golang these are very standardized shipping methods.

+  * run `go get -u github.com/fubarhouse/dvm/...`
+  * run `go get -u github.com/fubarhouse/dvm/...` and compile your own build the program.
+  * Download the pre-compiled binaries.

+Either method chosen, you can optionally copy or create a symlink to the binary in a location discoverable by $PATH.

 **DVM usage**

   -default